pnoll1/bothell_import/Readme.md

 ## Translation
 A mix of sql, bash and python were used translate, conflate and tag data.
 All scripts used are in the scripts folder.
+Requires bash shell, python, postgresql with postgis and ogr2ogr.

+  - Set variables at top of import.sh and bothell_osm.sh to point to values for your computer
+  - Run import.sh
+  - Run bothell_osm.sh
+  - Output files will be in ./osm

 ## Source data
   - /Cadastre_shp/BothellAddress.* are source for addresses